Financial Mindset: 14 Ways Your Money Thinking Shapes Life

 7.2 Shapes Saving Habits

-7.4 Affects Debt and Risk Decisions
+7.4 Impact on Debt and Risk Decisions

 7.5 Impacts Long-Term Planning